-Preparation: Before calling, make a list of a 2-3 short talking points.
-This will also prepare you to leave a voicemail.

-Conversation: When you call a legislator's office, ask to speak with the legislative aide responsible for health policy.
+- Preparation: Before calling, make a list of a 2-3 short talking points.
+NKF can help you by providing you with those.
+This will also prepare you to leave a voicemail. - Conversation: When you call a legislator's office, ask to speak with the legislative aide responsible for health policy.
 If the aide is not available, leave a clear message, including your name, address, and phone number with the person who answers the phone.
 Be mindful of the fact that a congressional office receives phone calls throughout the day, particularly when a controversial topic is under consideration.
 Ask for the aide's email to follow up with them.

 Follow-up: Be sure to thank elected officials and their staff members for their time.
-A follow-up email is a good opportunity to restate your position and include additional materials, such as links to a position statement, policy papers, or relevant articles.
-It also helps establish a relationship with the office.
+A followup email is a good opportunity to restate your position and include additional materials, such as links to a position statement, policy papers, or relevant articles.
+Thisalso helps establish a relationship with the office.